 You can also reference the ordering page for more information.

-- Sample - Urine or Extracted Fecal, Serum, and Plasma Samples
+- Sample Urine, Extracted Fecal, Plasma, and Serum

 Androgenic hormones, such as testosterone, affect the growth, size, and reproduction of many male organisms.
 In teleost fish, along with testosterone, 11-ketotestosterone plays a significant role by inducing reproductive characteristics in both males and females.
 In certain male fish, 11-ketotestosterone levels increase during spermatogenesis in spawning season, while in some female fish, 11-ketotestosterone increases prior to yolk deposition to regulate ovarian development.

 The presence and involvement of 11-ketotestosterone in other species such as humans have only recently been established.
 In contrast to fish, primate serum 11-ketotestosterone concentrations were not significantly different in male and female, despite males having significantly higher circulating testosterone.
 This suggests that 11-ketotestosterone production in these species may not be testis-dependent and primarily originates from adrenal-derived 11-oxyandrogen precursors.
 Recent studies have discovered there is more 11-ketotestosterone than its precursors, androstenedione and testosterone, in prepubertal children and postmenopausal women compared to men.
 This highlights the potential use of 11-ketotestosterone as a clinical biomarker to screen adrenal androgen excess in disease conditions such as polycystic ovary syndrome (PCOS) and hirsutism in women.